krisha-mehta/krisha-mehta.github.io/index.md

 # Bio

-I am a first-year computer science graduate student at Arizona State University.
+I am a programmer writer for Amazon SageMaker.
+I work on Human-in-the-Loop services which include SageMaker Ground Truth, SageMaker Ground Truth Plus and Amazon Augmented AI.
 I am mainly interested in deep learning and its applications in computer vision.
 More recently, I am working on 3D scene generation of indoor scenarios.